-If you added a license by following the instructions in (Optional) Bootstrapping FortiGate-VM on the OCI GUI at initial bootup on page 18, the system displays the dashboard instead of a license upload window, since the license is already activated.
+If you added a license by following the instructions in (Optional) Bootstrapping FortiGate-VM on the OCI GUI at initial bootup on page 20, the system displays the dashboard instead of a license upload window, since the license is already activated.

-4. Go to Asset > Register/Activate to start the registration process.
-In the Specify Registration Code field, enter your license activation code and select Next to continue registering the product.
+4. Go to Asset > Register Now to start the registration process.
+In the Registration Code field, enter your license activation code and select Next to continue registering the product.
 Enter your details in the other fields.

 - 5. At the end of the registration process, download the license (.lic) file to your computer.
-You will upload this license to activate the FortiGate. - 6.
+You upload this license to activate the FortiGate. - 6.
 After registering a license, Fortinet servers may take 30-45 minutes to fully recognize the new license.
 When you upload the license (.lic) file to activate the FortiGate, if you get an error that the license is invalid, wait 30 minutes and try again.
 You should now be able to see the FortiGate GUI console.

-- 7. If you followed the instructions in (Optional) Bootstrapping FortiGate-VM on the OCI GUI at initial bootup on page 18, you can check if the command was successful.
+7. If you followed the instructions in (Optional) Bootstrapping FortiGate-VM on the OCI GUI at initial bootup on page 20, check if the command succeeded.
 Open the CLI console and enter diag debug cloudinit show.
-If the cloud-init was run successfully, the CLI shows Finish running script with no errors. - 8.
-Check the timezone by running config system global and get commands.
+If the cloud-init succeeded, the CLI shows Finish running script with no errors.

+8. Check the timezone by running config system global and get commands.

 '''

 security-rating-run-on-schedule: enable

-send-pmtu-icmp

-: enable
+send-pmtu-icmp : enable

 snat-route-change : disable

 special-file-23-support: disable

 ssd-trim-freq

 : weekly

+--More--

 ssd-trim-hour

-: 1

 ssd-trim-min

 : Random

-ssd-trim-weekday
+ssd-trim-weekdav

 : sunday

 ssh-kex-sha1

 : enable

 ssl-min-proto-version: TLSv1-2

 ssl-static-key-ciphers: enable

 sslvpn-cipher-hardware-acceleration: enable

 sslvpn-kxp-hardware-acceleration: enable

 sslvpn-plugin-version-check: enable

 strict-dirty-session-check: enable

-strong-crypto : enable switch-controller : disable
+strong-crypto : enable

+switch-controller : disable

 switch-controller-reserved-network: 169.254.0.0 255.255.0.0

 sys-perf-log-interval: 5

 tcp-halfclose-timer : 120

 tcp-halfopen-timer : 10

+tcp-option : enable

+tcp-timewait-timer : 1

 tcp-option

-: enable

-tcp-timewait-timer

-timezone

 : (GMT-9:00) Alaska

 '''

-The timezone was changed to Alaska as expected, meaning that the bootstrapping CLI command was successful.
+The timezone changed to Alaska as expected, meaning that the bootstrapping CLI command succeeded.

-Creating the second virtual network interface (VNIC)
+Creating the second VNIC